• Home

 I started by creating a 2" border on the edge of the mat.

 Factoring in the size of the mat, the 2″ border, and 1/2″ spacers, I calculated how much space would be available for each thumbnail.
 Happily, I landed on nice round-ish numbers, determining that each opening should be 2.5″ x 3.75″.
-I marked each line that I’d need to cut along on the back of the piece of paper, using the mat cutter as a long straight edge (if not for it, I’d probably have used the drywalling T-square, because it’s been handy as a straight edge in the past).
+I marked each line that I’d need to cut, using the mat cutter as a long straight edge.

-If you read all of that, maybe you think it sounds easy to create a custom grid on your one and only piece of mat stock, but real life there was a lot of measuring, calculating, mis-measuring, re-calculating, measuring.
+If you read all of that, maybe you think it sounds easy.
+In reality, there was a lot of measuring, calculating, mismeasuring, re-calculating, and re-measuring.
 That’s why the back of the mat looked like this even before it was cut.

 Measure, mis-measure, try again to make even spaces in your homemade photo mat.

-Anyways, measure 15 times, cut once, and it seemed like it was going to work out.
+Anyways, you can measure 15 times, but only cut once.
+Finally, I felt like it was going to work out.

 Thank goodness it's symmetrical.